 You're a good candidate if you’re a mother who is currently (or just recently) lactating and has surplus milk, and if you are:

 - In good general health

-- Willing to undergo a blood test (at MMBA's expense)
+- Willing to undergo a free blood test

-- Nursing an infant who is less than one year of age (bereaved or surrogate mothers are also eligible to donate)
+- Pumping for a baby under the age of 1 (bereaved or surrogate mothers are also eligible to donate)

-- Able to arrange for transportation of your milk to a drop-off site, or in some cases to ship your milk to the Milk Bank
+- Able to drop off your milk at one of our local collection sites, or in some cases ship your milk to the Milk Bank

 You are not eligible to donate milk if:

 - You have a positive blood test result for HIV, HTLV, Hepatitis B or C, or Syphilis

 - You use illegal drugs, tobacco products, or any form of marijuana

 - You drink alcohol on a daily basis

 - You use daily medication or herbal supplements on our prohibited list (call to clarify)